mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 Consider {{extending-fsm}} as an example which illustrates a simple receiver with three states, i.e. Receiving, Data rcvd and Ack needed.
-This receiver waits until either two data packets have been received or 10 milliseconds have passed after received a data packet before sending an acknowledgment.
+This receiver waits until either two data packets have been received or 10 milliseconds have passed after receiving a data packet before sending an acknowledgment.
 Its implementation consists of three actions, receive(), send_ack() and wait().

 An application